rakeshkaswan/datatask-interesting-subreddits-challenge/README.md

 * ups, downs columns are having -ve values, these are converted to +ve using absolute.
 As ups & down are voting/likes/dislikes, these can't be -ve
 * NaN is filled with empty in case of string while None in case of bool
 * Loaded this in `all_posts` table with `load_date` as the current date
-    * load_date column is added by keeping in mind that we will keep data history
-    * it will help in finding latest data
+    * `load_date` will help in transformation for new & existing records during daily runs

 # Transformation
-After data ingestion transformation is divided into 2 parts by considering daily runs.
+After data ingestion, transformation is divided into 2 parts by considering daily runs.
 Once ingestion is complete transformation utilizes `load_date`, so it can consider only latest records.

 * Part 1 - Update query is created for existing records
     ```